-Hutt St Centre continues to grow its services to meet the needs of our client group, and our goal is to clearly remain committed to our mission, vision and values.
+Hutt St Centre continues to provide quality services and outcomes to meet the needs of the homeless and those at risk of homelessness, and our goal is to clearly remain committed to our mission, vision and values.

-The Strategic Plan sets the course for Hutt St Centre and is the foundation for preparing the Centre's Business and Operational Work Plans.
+The Strategic Plan has set the course for Hutt St Centre and is the foundation for preparing the Centre's Business and Operational Work Plans.
 The 5 Key Strategic Goals include: